private-attribution/i-d/draft-thomson-ppm-prss.md

 Specification:

 : A reference to a specification for the PRF.
-This field is optional for provisional registrations.
+Citing a specification is optional for provisional registrations.

 Last Updated:

 : The date of when the registration was last updated.
+{: spacing="compact"}

 The name and identifier MUST be unique within this registry.